The Stories of Edinburgh's Blair Street Underground Vaults

 The Ghosts of Underground Edinburgh

-If you’ve been on our Edinburgh ghost tours, you will have heard of the finely dressed man in the top hat, the boy in the expensive high school uniform and the man who was in the business of making shoes.
+If you’ve been on our Edinburgh ghost tours, you’ll have heard of the finely dressed man in the top hat, the boy in the expensive high school uniform and the man who was in the business of making shoes.

 What they all have in common is that their world was above the bridge: in the shops, tenements and near-by school.
 They had income and money to spare.